banthapo/Java_demos/git_lessons/readme.txt

         => shows remote urls for your repo
 #    -> git remote show origin
         => shows remote urls and branches used in your repo
+#    -> git help command
+        => this will give details to the specified command